-Provided $\kappa > t$, equation (15) gives the net marginal costs and gains for a double-spending attack during the shock when the BTC price changes by one unit.
-Since the incentive compatibility condition $S + \sum{i \in B} f_i > \sum{i \in B} v_i$ is satisfied in equilibrium (otherwise the network was attacked prior to the shock), the change of marginal attack costs must also surpass the marginal gains.
-It follows that condition (13) increases for $\Delta p > 0$, and decreases for $\Delta p < 0$.
+Equation (17) provides the net marginal costs and gains for a double-spending attack during the shock when the BTC price changes by one unit.
+Provided $\kappa > t$ , the incentive compatibility condition (16) increases for $\Delta p_B > 0$ , and decreases for $\Delta p_B < 0$ .
 This is an important observation: Exogenous shocks have varying consequences on network stability depending on the evolution of the cryptocurrency price during the shock period.
 If the BTC price increases during the shock, positive marginal attack costs (partially) counteract the decreasing robustness of the network.
 However, if the price declines, the negative marginal attack costs lower the network robustness beyond the magnitude of the exogenous shock.
 Therefore, we argue that the price movement is critical for the vulnerability of PoW-based consensus during an exogenous shock.

-Two properties of equation (15) require careful examination.
-First, the shock duration must exceed the time required for an attack ($\kappa > t$) to maintain the conclusions described above.
+Two properties of equation (17) require careful examination.
+First, the shock duration must exceed the time required for an attack ( $\kappa > t$ ) to maintain the conclusions described above.
 The duration of the attack depends on the majority of computing power an attacker controls (A), and any escrow period imposed by vendors or exchanges before the asset or good is delivered.
-Budish (2018) estimates a simulation of all major parameter specifications (see Table 1).
-Estimates with reasonable parameters for the Bitcoin network and an escrow period of six blocks show a maximum attack period of 46.02 blocks $(or \approx 7.67 \text{ hours})^{12}$ The shocks elaborated in section 4.2 suggest a typical duration of at least 1-4 weeks, or the equivalent of 1008 to 4032 blocks.
+Budish (2022) provides simulation results of t for all major parameter specifications (see Table 1).
+Estimates with reasonable parameters for the Bitcoin network and an escrow period of six blocks show a maximum attack period of 45.06 blocks (or $\approx 7.51$ hours).
+The shocks elaborated in section 4.2 suggest a typical duration of at least 1-4 weeks, or the equivalent of 1008 to 4032 blocks.
 Consequently, $\kappa > t$ is satisfied by several orders of magnitude.
-Second, the coin price p_B may follow a predetermined response to the hash-rate decline (i.e., it is not truly exogenous to the shock).
+Second, the coin price $p_B$ may follow a predetermined response to the hash-rate decline (i.e., it is not truly exogenous to the shock).
 In line with Biais et al. (2021), we argue that the fundamental value of Bitcoin corresponds to its future stream of expected net transaction benefits.
 Since these benefits depend on the future BTC price, equilibrium prices reflect not only fundamentals but also sunspots.
 BTC prices thus fluctuate even when the fundamentals are constant.
 Biais et al. (2021) empirically demonstrate that a large fraction of variation in BTC returns seems to reflect extrinsic volatility.
-Moreover, Liu and Tsyvinski (2021) and Fantazzini and Kolodin (2020) demonstrate a unidirectional causality from the Bitcoin price to the hash-rate, i.e., miners cannot influence the price of a PoW-based cryptocurrency by choosing a certain production level.
-We conclude that the p_B cannot be endogenized in our framework and shows no determined relation to exogenous shocks.
-In addition, we provide empirical examples of the price and hash-rate development during shocks to the Bitcoin mining industry in section 4.
+Moreover, Liu and Tsyvinski (2021) and Fantazzini and Kolodin (2020) demonstrate a unidirectional causality from the Bitcoin price to the hashrate, i.e., miners cannot influence the price of a PoW-based cryptocurrency by choosing a certain production level.
+We conclude that $p_B$ cannot be endogenized in our framework and shows no determined relation to exogenous shocks.
+In addition, we provide empirical examples of the price and hash-rate development during shocks in the Bitcoin network in section 4.
 Overall, if the price shows an increasing tendency during an exogenous shock event, we principally expect a positive impact on mining profits.
 As shown above, this increases the stability of the system.
 On the other hand, a decreasing BTC price trend lowers profits.
 As a result, the adjusted incentive compatibility constraint becomes tighter, which decreases the system's stability.